codess-aus/AS-App-Dev-with-Copilot/docs/intro.md

 ---

-## 🧠 What’s in This Unit?
+## 🧠 What's in This Unit?

-We’re vibing with these tools:
+We're vibing with these tools:

 - Azure AI Services
 - Azure AI Foundry Portal